Zabrane/qlnd/doc/LightningTickerplants.md

 id    | 0f
 ```

-Funds can be confirmed by checking the transaction details on your bitcoin full node or by checking against the `lnd` node by calling [`.lnd.walletBalance`](https://api.lightning.community/rest/index.html#v1-balance-blockchain), as shown below.
-A confirmed balance means the deposit is complete and the node is ready to open channels.
+To track the status of this wallet funding transaction, we can query either the `bitcoind` node using `.bitcoind.gettransaction`, or the `lnd` node using [`.lnd.getTransactions`](https://api.lightning.community/rest/index.html#v1-transactions), as shown below.

 ```q
 // Confirm the transaction has been confirmed on the bitcoin network by